zahiar/terraform-provider-bitbucket/docs/resources/bitbucket_group.md

 The following arguments are supported:
 * `workspace` - (Required) The UUID (including the enclosing `{}`) of the workspace the group belongs to.
 * `name` - (Required) A human-readable name of the group.
-* `auto_add` - (Optional) A boolean to state whether this group is auto-added to all future repositories.
-* `permission` - (Optional) The permission this group will have over repositories.
-Is one of 'read', 'write', or 'admin'.
+* `permission` - (Optional) The global permission this group will have over all repositories.
+Must be one of 'none', 'read', 'write', 'admin'.

 ## Attribute Reference
 In addition to the arguments above, the following additional attributes are exported: